“What use having a great depth of field, if there is not an adequate depth of feeling?”

 This found poem was created from fragments of William Stafford’s daily writings (1975-1976).

-The morning I discovered this poem, I admonished myself for not knowing enough vocabulary.
-The next day I woke early to catch a bus into a city so rich it begs.
+I woke early to catch a bus into a city so rich it begs.
 Finding traces of the first quarter rising moon, I watched a skyline break blue.
 As ocean waves disappeared into infinite replication, news of another massacre weights the expansive and empty horizon before me.

 In “How the Mind Works,” Patti Smith asks Can we truly separate the how and the why?
 This logic is why Midwestern letters from home are factual and often lack ornate descriptions.
-The news relayed is a list—bills overdue, doctor visit Tuesday, crops flooded—to extrapolate and to elaborate reason would only waste paper and time.
+The news relayed is a list—bills overdue, doctor visit on Tuesday, crops flooded—to extrapolate and to elaborate reason would only waste paper and time.
 The weight of how to get where I do not yet know forms my most elaborate creative patterns, and those lines buried between what is said are code switches.
 I want you to imagine what that would feel like.
 I assume you are real on the other side of this virtual divide.

 “Success is someone else’s failure.
 Success is the American Dream we can keep dreaming because most people in most places, including thirty million of ourselves, live wide awake in the terrible reality of poverty.
 No, I do not wish you success.
 I don’t even want to talk about it.
 I want to talk about failure.” — Ursula K. Le Guin, excerpt from her 1983 Mills College commencement address “A Left-Handed Commencement Address”

-Mental maps are flash backs of intertwined stories not to be confused with flash-forward dreams like visible clouds in the night sky backlit by 24-7 traffic lights, or knowing you’re looking directly at an invisible full moon.
+Mental maps are flashbacks of intertwined stories not to be confused with flash-forward dreams like visible clouds in the night sky backlit by 24-7 traffic lights, or knowing you are looking directly at an invisible full moon.
 I am sorry if this specificity of darkness is dense and complicated.
-I’ve historically avoided anchors of place in my writing because it feels safer to drift unmoored.
-It is entirely possible I don’t want you to find me.
+I have historically avoided anchors of place in my writing because it feels safer to drift unmoored.
+It is entirely possible I do not want you to find me.

 My past has too many inconsistent waypoints to map accurately—my mother is an unreliable narrator and my father’s sense of direction was absorbed as gospel, narrow and aggressive.
-Gathered, these scattered memories take shape as isolation.
+Gathered, these scattered memories take shape as a specific form of isolation.
 The truth is, wrapping myself in distance feels like home.

-This dark and expansive landscape I pull from is as familiar as counting landmarks on long drives home, de facto mile markers such as wind-sculpted trees, mirage plateaus, and the occasional 4-way stop sign scarred with casual bullet holes.
+This dark and expansive landscape I pull from is as familiar as counting landmarks on long drives back home, de facto mile markers such as wind-sculpted trees, mirage plateaus, and the occasional 4-way stop sign scarred with casual bullet holes.
 My expertise in understanding subtle changes as a sense of direction was earned honestly.

 As an identical twin, separation is a practice of abundance.
 Do you recognize that gift in yourself?

 Stars are born when clouds of gas called nebulae infinitely collapse.
-It is the center of this collapse, a result of carefully balanced external gravitational forces and internal rising temperatures, that fuses into light brilliant enough to witness from Earth’s distance.
-In this nearly empty darkness, these collapsing coordinates are not fixed either.
+The center of this collapse, a result of carefully balanced external gravitational forces and internal rising temperatures, fuses into light brilliant enough to witness from Earth’s distance.
+In this nearly empty darkness, collapsing coordinates are not fixed either.
 All these simple steps broken into a discovery of self, in excellence and always in evolution.

 the tail end of consequences is probably not the best way to start off but proportionally speaking, I suppose I am ok. it’s exchange rates I always have trouble with—their constant change and their false equivalencies derived from broken treaties.
 I learned last week remorse is an uncertain form of knowledge.
 I have to be ok with with this too. wanting can get costly.